whymarrh/morse-code-keyboard/readme.markdown

 1. [Download the package][4] from your Android device.
 2. Open the downloaded package, and choose install.

 Once the `.apk` file has been installed, open *Settings > Language and Keyboard* on your device.
 Select the checkbox beside Morse code and accept the warning.
 Select the *Input Method* preference option and choose *Morse code* to change to the new keyboard.
-All done. **It will take some getting used to, but Morse code is super cool, trust me.**
+All done.

 # The behaviour of the  delete (DEL) key #

 The delete key behaviour may seem a bit weird at first.
-What it does is this: if you enter a sequence of dots and dashes and then press delete, it will undo all of what was just entered (the dots/dashes a.k.a the composing text), not just the last character. **It deletes the whole sequence that was entered, not just the last dot/dash and not the previous character.** In the event that no sequence was entered and you press the delete key, it will then delete the previous character.
+What it does is this: if you enter a sequence of dots and dashes and then press delete, it will empty the composing text (as in the dots/dashes), not just the last character. **It deletes the whole sequence that was entered, not just the last dot/dash and not the previous character.** In the event that no sequence was entered and you press the delete key, it will then delete the previous character.
 I feel that this becomes intuitive after a bit of use.
 You may disagree; I may add an alternative behaviour as preference in the future.

-# What I've realized about design #

-I'm not a designer, nor am I knowledgeable in UX in any way.
-Regardless, I have noted that many an app don't do forms correctly.
-When entering text into a text field with the intention of "submitting" it, give the user a submit button of some sort.
-The assumption cannot be made that the input method that the user is using has a "done" or "submit" key.
-Case-in-point: this keyboard does not have such a button.

   [1]:https://github.com/whymarrh/mcime/zipball/master
   [2]:https://github.com/whymarrh/mcime/tarball/master